Skip to main content

 Back in another time, before television and primaries, conventions were part of the American political iconography, and almost every American had a mental image of what one ought to look like: halls bedecked with flags, sober speakers delivering staccato speeches in front of giant microphones, jubilant delegates marching through the aisles, partisans with buttons and signs and balloons.
 Today the convention might as well take place in a television studio.
 Every rhetorical body slam, every seemingly spontaneous poke in the eye, has been tested and rehearsed.
 Speakers are selected with the TV camera in mind, and their speeches are written for TV attention spans.
 Any semblance of dissent is dealt with long before the opening gavel sounds.
 Tom Hayden, the California state senator, who in 1968 was on the barricades outside the raucous Democratic National Convention, complains with good reason that today’s politicians regard conventions “as the perfect commercial, because it looks something like the truth.”

 Blame it on television.
 Blame it on the proliferation of primaries.
 Blame it on the general decline of politics into just another branch of entertainment.
 Blame it on the media, which want to crown a nominee after the New Hampshire primary.
-And, by all means, blame it on Franklin Roosevelt, who may have done more to ruin convention drama than television and the primaries put together: In 1936 he successfully pushed to abolish his party’s requirement that a nominee have the votes of two-thirds of the delegates.
-Thereafter it took only a simple majority, which ensured that there would never again be a wearying debacle like the 1924 one in New York, which lasted sixteen days.
+And, by all means, blame it on Franklin Roosevelt, who may have done more to ruin convention drama than television and the primaries put together: In 1936, he successfully pushed to abolish his party’s requirement that a nominee have the votes of two-thirds of the delegates.
+Thereafter, it took only a simple majority, which ensured that there would never again be a wearying debacle like the 1924 one in New York, which lasted 16 days.

 All these developments have conspired to take the old-fashioned drama out of conventions, to drain the humanity from the proceedings and show us politicians as polished and coifed as network anchors.
 So if conventions no longer seem to serve the purpose they once did, why bother?
 They are expensive to put on, they merely ratify what primary voters already have decided, and in a distinctly nonpolitical, apathetic age, they are so, well, political.

-In the golden age candidates were often chosen behind closed doors—but for all the wrong reasons.
+In the golden age, candidates were often chosen behind closed doors, but for all the wrong reasons.

-A quarter-century ago walter Cronkite could call conventions and the networks’ gavel-to-gavel coverage of them a national civics lesson.
+A quarter-century ago, Walter Cronkite could call conventions and the networks’ gavel-to-gavel coverage of them a national civics lesson.
 Now, with no burning issues in the land, the networks are content to limit their coverage to a few speeches, and the very idea that conventions can serve as a civics lesson seems quaint.
 Indeed, ABC will conclude its daily convention coverage this year with the nighttime panel show “Politically Incorrect,” where the one-time civics lesson is reduced to an exercise in postmodern irony, with miscellaneous celebrities playing a role once reserved for sages and experts.
 The wheelers and dealers are long gone, and with the presidential nomination process wrapped up by mid-March, the late-summer conventions feel like historical leftovers.

 That’s too bad, because for all their lack of drama and relevance, they still provide an important function for party activists who regard their delegate credentials as tickets to a slice of history.
 Moreover, as the veteran political consultant Hank Sheinkopf puts it, “Every four years children get to see adults talking about the political system in a serious way at the conventions.
 And the rest of the country gets to see their fellow citizens—the delegates—participating in the political system.
 That’s not unimportant.”
 More than six thousand Americans will serve as delegates or alternates at the two major-party gatherings this year.
 Many will be officeholders, from U.S. senators to local township officials, but some will be ordinary party activists who may never get the chance again, who may have waited years for the chance to sit on the convention floor and walk in famous footsteps.
 The fifteen thousand journalists on hand may confess to professional boredom; the delegates will not.

 Moreover, despite the complaints of journalists, conventions still are capable of producing some news.
 Take just one example from recent years.
-In 1988 the Republicans met in New Orleans to ratify the nomination of George Bush, who had dispatched his opponents in the early primaries.
+In 1988, the Republicans met in New Orleans to ratify the nomination of George Bush, who had dispatched his opponents in the early primaries.
 At first glance the convention appeared to be shaping up to a television-show affair devoid of drama and mystery, intended more for viewers at home than for the delegates in the hall.
 Yet a deeper look revealed all kinds of minidramas.
 As he prepared to accept a nomination he had been working for since 1980, Bush was behind in the polls and apparently unable to shed the formidable shadow of the outgoing President, Ronald Reagan.
 He had yet to decide on a vicepresidential choice, and most observers figured he would pick one from a familiar cast of interchangeable Republican elders.
 His campaign was also haunted by the fact that no Vice President had been elected to the big office since Martin Van Buren.

 Would Bush be able to assert himself as a candidate in his own right?
 Could he graciously separate himself from Reagan?
 Whom would he choose for Vice President and what would that tell us about his strategy?
 Finally, could George Bush—a product of Eastern, Ivy League Republicanism in a party that was tilting south and west—energize the Republican party’s base, which remained skeptical of his intentions?